-Apricot Woolworth’s Icebox Cheesecake with Vanilla Wafer Crust
+Apricot Woolworth’s Cheesecake No-Bake Icebox Dessert with Vanilla Wafer Crust

 - 2 cups vanilla wafer crumbs, about 45 wafers